Call us 0333 370 4333

 Personal Liability Notice Against Company Directors

-Our team of solicitors bring extensive experience in representing directors and company officers in HMRC disputes and investigations, including unpaid tax liabilities and penalties.
+A Personal Liability Notice enables HMRC, in certain circumstances, to pursue a company director or company officer personally for the company’s obligations or debt.
+Our experienced team of tax solicitors bring extensive experience in representing directors and company officers in HMRC disputes and investigations, including unpaid tax liabilities and penalties.

-KANGS is consistently rated as a top national law firm for those facing HMRC investigations and is ranked in the highest categories for white-collar fraud defence by the Legal 500 and Chambers UK.
+KANGS has be consistently cognised as a leading national law firm for those facing HMRC investigations is ranked in the highest categories for financial fraud defence by both the Legal 500 and Chambers UK.

 Speak to a legal expert